What to do beyond Resolver

 Under certain circumstances, you may be able to use Money Claim Online to make a claim against a person or organisation that owes you money.

 - for a fixed sum under £100,000

-- against no more than 2 people or organisations
+- against no more than two people or organisations.